dianastebbins/homework3-passwordGenerator/README.md

 THEN I choose lowercase, uppercase, numeric, and/or special characters WHEN I answer each prompt
-THEN my input should be validated and at least one character type should be selected -WHEN all prompts are answered
+THEN my input should be validated and at least one character type should be selected WHEN all prompts are answered
--THEN a password is generated that matches the selected criteria -WHEN the password is generated
+THEN a password is generated that matches the selected criteria WHEN the password is generated
--THEN the password is either displayed in an alert or written to the page
+THEN the password is either displayed in an alert or written to the page
 ```
 The following image demonstrates the application functionality:
 ![password generator demo](./Assets/03-javascript-homework-demo.png)